Lipschitz extensions to finitely many points: Embeddings and indices of -transforms

-this follows essentially by combining a result of Kuelbs \cite[Corollary 3.1]{kuelbs1973positive} with a classical result relating isometric embeddings to positive definite functions, cf. for example \cite[Theorem 4.5]{wells2012embeddings}.
-The proof of Corollary \ref{cor:snowflake} is given at the end of Section \ref{sec:sharpness} and does not make use of positive definite functions.
+this follows essentially by combining a result of Kuelbs \cite[Corollary 3.1]{kuelbs1973positive} with a classical result that relates isometric embeddings to positive definite functions, cf. for example \cite[Theorem 4.5]{WellsJamesH1975Eaei}.
+Furthermore, by a result of Johnson and Randrianarivony, \(\ell_p\) with \(p > 2\) does not admit a coarse embedding into \(\ell_2\), cf. \cite{10.2307/4098068,mendel2008metric}.

 We proceed with an application of Theorem \ref{cor:main}.
 Let \(F\colon [0,+\infty)\to [0,+\infty)\) be a function with \(F(0)=0\).
 Suppose that \(F\) is subadditive and strictly increasing.
 We define